Craig Ervine

-Craig Richard Ervine (born 19 August 1985) is a Zimbabwean international cricketer who captains Zimbabwe in Test and ODIs.
+Craig Richard Ervine (born 19 August 1985) is a Zimbabwean international cricketer and former captain.
 Ervine is a left-handed batter.
-He was born in Harare and has played Test and limited overs cricket for the Zimbabwe national cricket team and first-class cricket for a variety of Zimbabwean sides in the Logan Cup.
+He was born in Harare and has played Test and limited overs cricket for the Zimbabwe national cricket team and first-class cricket for a variety of Zimbabwean teams in the Logan Cup.
 He holds an Irish passport.
 In January 2022, in the opening fixture of the series against Sri Lanka, Ervine played in his 100th One Day International (ODI) match.

 Domestic career

-He soon got a place at Zimbabwe Cricket Academy and soon broke into the domestic set-up playing for Midlands, Zimbabwe U-19s and Zimbabwe A sides.
+He soon got a place at Zimbabwe Cricket Academy and soon broke into the domestic set-up playing for Midlands, Zimbabwe U-19s and Zimbabwe A teams.

 He made his List A debut during the 2003 Faithwear Clothing Inter-Provincial One-Day Competition playing for Midlands against Matabeleland on 3 December 2003.
 He made his first-class debut during the 2003–04 Logan Cup playing for Midlands against the Mashonaland on 19 March 2004.
 He was selected for Zimbabwe squad for the 2004 Under-19 Cricket World Cup.

 He also headed to England to work on his techniques and had brief spells at English clubs including Bexhill and Lordswood.
 He also played for Lisburn Cricket Club in 2009 and 2010.
 Ervine has played majority of his domestic cricket for Midlands in Zimbabwe.

 In February 2010, Ervine signed for the Zimbabwean domestic circuit with Southern Rocks.
 On debut against the Mid West Rhinos, Ervine made a top score of 100, his first first-class century.
 He has played for the Matabeleland Tuskers since the 2011/12 season.

 In December 2018, during the opening round of the 2018–19 Logan Cup, Ervine scored his tenth century in first-class cricket.
 He was the leading run-scorer in the 2018–19 Stanbic Bank 20 Series tournament, with 328 runs in six matches.
 In December 2020, he was selected to play for the Tuskers in the 2020–21 Logan Cup.